Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-concepts.md

     .withNewResourceGroup(rgName);
 ```

-The Azure resource defined by the `Creatable<PublicIPAddress>` in this example does not yet exist in your subscription when you run this code.
-The `Creatable<PublicIPAddress>` is a local representation of a resource that the management library will create when its needed.
-Use this `Creatable<PublicIPAddress>` to define other Azure resources with this IP address.
+The Azure resource defined by the `Creatable<PublicIPAddress>` in this example does not yet exist in your subscription when this code executes.
+Use the `publicIPAddressCreatable` object to create other Azure resources with this IP address.

 ```java
 Creatable<VirtualMachine> vmCreatable = azure.virtualMachines().define("creatableVM")
     .withNewPrimaryPublicIPAddress(publicIPAddressCreatable)
 ```

-Create the resources in your Azure subscription using the `create()` method for the resource collection.
+The `Creatable<T>` resources are generated in your subscription when any resource that is defined using the object is built in Azure using `create()`.
+Continuing the IP address and virtual machine example:

 ```java
 CreatedResources<VirtualMachine> virtualMachine = azure.virtualMachines().create(vmCreatable);
 ```

-Passing `Creatable<T>` to `create()` calls returns a `CreatedResources` object instead of a single resource object.
-The `CreatedResources<T>` object lets you access all resources created by the `create()` call, not just the type from the resource collection.
+Passing the `Creatable<T>` to `create()` calls returns a `CreatedResources` object instead of a single resource object.
+The `CreatedResources<T>` object lets you access all resources created by the `create()` call, not just the typed resource in the call.
 To access the public IP address created in Azure for the virtual machine created in the above example:

 ```java
 PublicIPAddress pip = (PublicIPAddress) virtualMachine.createdRelatedResource(publicIPAddressCreatable.key());